jwqiu/Automated-Nematode-Egg-Detection/README.md

 ### 1.2 Problem

-The current manual egg-counting process is highly repetitive and time-consuming, which can be a serious bottleneck in parasite research and in animal health monitoring.
+The current manual egg-counting process is highly repetitive and time-consuming, which can be a serious bottleneck in parasite research and in regular animal health monitoring.

 ### 1.3 Solution

 Building an automated way to identify and count the eggs, make the process faster, and reduces the amount of human effort required.
-The diagram below shows the difference between the current manual egg-counting process and the automated process I designed.
-This project forms a key part of that automated process
+The diagram below shows the difference between the current manual egg-counting process and the automated process I designed. **This project forms a key part of that automated process, allowing users to upload folders of images - each folder represent images captured from a single slide - and use AI models to detect parasite eggs in every image and automatically count the total eggs identified per folder(slide)**

 <img width="469" height="439" alt="image" src="https://github.com/user-attachments/assets/4b2b2751-79eb-4730-b8d0-115f6e701f4c" />

 ### 1.4 Previous Work

-This project inherits and builds upon the work of [**shion92**](https://github.com/shion92), who created the original model training pipeline, including **DeepLab**, **Faster R-CNN**, **YOLO**, and various helper functions for training and evaluation.
+This project inherits and builds upon the work of [**shion92**](https://github.com/shion92), who created the original model training pipeline, including DeepLab, Faster R-CNN, YOLO, and various helper functions for training and evaluation.

-The original work laid a solid foundation with powerful model training tools.
-I extended it by developing a full web application, expanding the dataset, and further improving the model’s performance
+The original work laid a solid foundation with powerful model training tools and provided some baseline models to start with. **I extended it by developing a full web application, increasing the dataset's diversity, improving the model's performance, and adding post detection process to further enhance system accuracy.**

 ## 2. System Architecture & Tech Stack

 ### 2.1 Overview

+The following diagram summarizes the architecture of the Automated Egg Counting system, it illustrates the complete workflow - from uploading folders/images, preproessing, model inference, and post-detection processing, to visualizing results and storing relabel results.
 ![System Architecture](/docs/System%20Architecture.png)

 ### 2.2 Tech Stack for this Project